gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 Note that the coursework at the university is *directed study* it is not necessarily "reserarch."

 If you are an undergrad, you probably want to do a project - you want the experience to learn from, and to show that you have had project experience.
 If you create new knowledge (or help a team create new knowledge) that's a bonus.
 A more realistic goal might be to prepare yourself to work on longer term research someday.

+### Why do a Project / Research?

+Make sure you know why you want to do this, not just take a class.

+A few (good) answers:

+1. It's a way to learn about something you cannot learn about in class.
+2. It's a way to apply what you've learned to make something bigger.
+3. It's a chance to experience having to work in a more project-oriented (self-directed, open-ended) way.
+4. It's a chance to get more real practice with the skills you are trying to pick up.
+5. It's a way to get really deep into something that you are really interesting in / passionate about.
+6. It's a way to get experience working with people who are also passionate about these topics.
+(Yes, there is irony that independent projects are a good way to work with others).

+There are many more good answers.
+Less good answers include "I want to learn something that I could have learned in a class in a different setting" or "I don't want to learn in the structured environment of a class."

+If your answer is "because it will help me get into grad school" - be careful, since the next question is "why do you want to go to grad school?" (which gets back to the answers above).

 ### What kinds of projects?